 - Best Practices

-After enabling Jira Integration, navigate to Optimize > Rightsizing ROI.
-Ensure that the Policies button is enabled; if not, review the Jira Integration - Setup steps.
+After enabling Jira Integration, navigate to Settings > Rightsizing ROI.
+Ensure that the Add a Policy button is enabled; if not, review the Jira Integration - Setup steps.

-To define a policy, click the Policies button.
+To define a policy, click the Add Add A Policy button.
 You will be taken to the Configure Policy screen.
 This is where you specify the filter criteria, Jira mapping, and schedule frequency.

 On this screen, please provide the following: